 Melanie Riley has 25 years’ PR experience in the field of legal and corporate communications, public affairs and litigation PR.

 She co-founded Bell Yard Communications in 2002.
-Melanie has provided litigation PR and communications advice to clients on a wide variety of issues ranging from commercial disputes to white collar crime, from matrimonial disputes to employment litigation.
-She is instructed on behalf of businesses, law firms, chambers, charities and high-profile individuals across a number of jurisdictions.
+Her long-established track record lies in providing thoughtful litigation PR and reputation management advice to clients on a wide variety of often sensitive issues.
+These range from high value commercial disputes to white collar criminal defence matters, matrimonial, intellectual property and employment litigation.
+She is regularly instructed on behalf of businesses, law firms, chambers, charities and high-profile individuals across a number of jurisdictions.

-She leads the agency’s issues management work, advising legal teams, HNWs, senior executives and PR teams on communications responses to risks to business or to private lives becoming public property.
-She has also advised entities in respect of the media interest in both public and private inquiries and in coroners’ inquests.
+She leads the agency’s ‘issues management’ work, advising legal teams, HNWs, senior executives and in-house PRs on communications responses to risks to businesses and in circumstances where private lives become public property.
+She has also advised entities and individuals in respect of the media interest in both public and private inquiries and in coroners’ inquests.